-If a parent makes a verbal request for special education assessment, the public school employee responsible for receiving referrals will inform/assist the parent of the need to file a written request.
+If a parent makes a verbal request for special education assessment, the LEA employee responsible for receiving referrals will inform/assist the parent of the need to file a written request.
 The LEA employee will provide the parent with assistance, as needed, in completing the written request.

-Information to Non English Speaking Parents
+Information to Non-English-Speaking Parents